RainTrap341/NorthstarDocs/docs/Modding/guides/tools/rpakmodding.md

 ### Using the RPak in a mod

-Create the basis of the mod using the `gettingstarted` guide.
+Create the basis of the mod using the [Getting Started](../gettingstarted.md) guide.

 Inside the mod's folder, create a new folder, called `paks`.
 Move your .rpak file (and .starpak files if you have any) into the folder.